 The underlying thread to all Jordan’s success across the board is music.
 He’s not just a multi-talented performer but also a storyteller.
 His influences are diverse and can be traced back to his days growing up in a football town outside of Birmingham, Alabama, where he cultivated his tastes by listening to everything from Luther Vandross to Metallica while simultaneous developing his acting skills at the Birmingham-based Red Mountain Theatre Company.

-With a bright future in front of him, 2017 is sure to be another banner year as Jordan readies his debut full-length album.
+With a bright future in front of him, 2017 is sure to be another banner year for Jordan.